Northern First Aqueduct Rehabilitation

 The Northern First Aqueduct project began in early 2019 and was one of the most complicated pipeline retrofits in the Water Authority’s history.
 The upgrades included replacing 14,500 linear feet of interior lining on the steel pipe sections of Pipeline 1, removing 16 associated structures and retrofitting 46 structures, all while ensuring regional water service remained safe and reliable.
 In addition, redundant connections to six flow control facilities were added between the two pipelines to improve the aqueduct’s operational flexibility.

-The next scheduled rehabilitation of the First Aqueduct – the Southern section from Escondido to its terminus at San Vicente Reservoir – is scheduled to begin construction in Summer 2022.
+The next scheduled work on the First Aqueduct – the Southern First Aqueduct Structures Rehabilitation project – from Escondido to its terminus at the San Vicente Reservoir is scheduled to begin in Spring 2024.

 Rehabilitating large-diameter pipelines to maintain critical infrastructure